Thinking about making Stockholm your next city break? A weekend in Stockholm is a great amount of time to discover Sweden’s capital city.

 8.30am - Breakfast time!
 Now most places will be open (unless it’s a Sunday) make sure to grab yourself a hearty breakfast and some fresh coffee.
 There are plenty of places around and although Gamla Stan is pricier, it’s also convenient and there’s so many local places to try.
 My favourites are: Chokladkoppen, Under Kastanjen, Kaffekoppen.

-If you’re in Stockholm in the warmer months, Djurgården is full of lush, beautiful gardens and parks which are perfect to cycle around, explore or take a picnic and walk around the waterfront path.
+If you’re in Stockholm for a weekend in the warmer months, Djurgården is full of lush, beautiful gardens and parks which are perfect to cycle around, explore or take a picnic and walk around the waterfront path.

 If Swedish pop culture is more your thing then Djurgården is the place to be for the ABBA Museum!